valentderah/yandex-music-hotkeys/README.md

 ### Option 1: Use EXE file

-Download `YandexMusicHotkeys.exe` from the releases section or build it yourself.
+Download `Yandex Music Hotkeys.exe` from the releases section or build it yourself.

 ### Option 2: Run from Source